Spagettileg/reboot-pbf/TESTS.md

 10. `Logout` logged in users click on selector narrative to formally log out of Re-Boot
 11. `Register` all users can click on selector narrative to commence the Re-Boot registration process
 12. `Login` all users can click on selector narrative to commence the Re-Boot login process
-13. 'Cart' icon for a shopping cart positioned to far right of navbar.
+13. `Cart` icon for a shopping cart positioned to far right of navbar.
 A product counter appears to top-right of cart when user starts adding products to the cart.
 Confirmed product purchases are removed from the cart
+14. `Cart Pop-Over` is accessed by clicking on the `cart icon`, offering User ID (Username), current GBP value of cart content and button to view cart content detail.

-*Observation*: The presence of all navbar options clearly takes up considerable estate space.
+*Observations*: The presence of all navbar options clearly takes up considerable estate space.
 Therefore, the navbar does collapse in mobile view only with a hamburger icon on show.
-Full navbar menu appears when icon is clicked
+Full navbar menu appears when icon is clicked.
+Empty cart creeps slightly above the line of cart items, but then returns to a linear position, once cart is filled with product.

 ###### •	Homepage introduction 'Why Re-Boot?' tests
 - CRUD Operations tested = **READ**